 5. Cash Flows from Invested Assets

 a.
-Cash flows from general account fixed income assets , including starting and reinvestment assets, shall be reflected in the projection as follows:
+Cash flows from general account fixed income assets and derivative asset programs associated with these assets, including starting and reinvestment assets, shall be reflected in the projection as follows:

 i.
 Model gross investment income and principal repayments in accordance with the contractual provisions of each asset and in a manner consistent with each scenario.
+Grouping of assets is allowed if the company can demonstrate that grouping does not materially understate the modeled reserve that would have been obtained using a seriatim approach.

 ii.
 Reflect asset default costs as prescribed in VM-20 Section 9.F and anticipated investment expenses through deductions to the gross investment income.